Shark tourism: Conservation benefits

 Shark tourism opened up a beneficial economic opportunity all over the globe.
 This helps the poverty stricken areas of the Bahamas, Moorea, Maldives, Australia and many more places around the globe.
-A study done in French Polynesia concluded that a single reef shark is worth $100,000 US a year compared to the $100 an individual may receive for harvesting a sharks' body parts.
+A study done in French Polynesia concluded that a single reef shark is worth US$100,000 a year compared to the $100 an individual may receive for harvesting a sharks' body parts.
 Shark tourism is positively impacting the lives of many, as companies are not only making money for themselves and the community, but many profits benefit reef conservation efforts.
 Tourism providers often provide food to attract sharks to areas where they can be more easily viewed, although this is controversial.
 In Australia's Great Barrier Reef Marine Park and the states of Hawaii and Florida shark feeding is prohibited.
 The initial law in Hawaii that prohibited shark feeding was passed in 2002, but many companies were not following this law and locals pushed for stricter enforcement.